Lelang Commandery: Han dynasty

 In 108 BC, Emperor Wu of the Han dynasty conquered the area under King Ugeo, a grandson of King Wiman.
 The Emperor set up Lelang, Lintun, Xuantu and Zhenfan, known as the Four Commanderies of Han in the northern Korean peninsula and Liaodong peninsula.
 The Book of Han records Lelang belonged to Youzhou, located in northwestern Gojoseon consisted of 25 prefectures, 62,812 houses, and the population was 406,748.
 Its capital, then the prefecture of Joseon (朝鮮縣, 조선현), was located at modern P'yŏngyang.
 (Rakrang 樂浪/락랑, a district in central P'yŏngyang today, is named after Lelang.)

 After Emperor Wu's death, Zhenfan and Lintun were abolished and Xuantu was moved to Liaodong.
 Some prefectures of the abolished commanderies were incorporated into Lelang.
 Lelang after the consolidation is sometimes called "Greater Lelang commandery".
 Since Lelang became too large, the Defender of the Southern Section (南部都尉) was set up to rule the seven prefectures which formerly belonged to Zhenfan.
 Before that, the Defender of the Eastern Section (東部都尉) was set up to rule former Lintun's seven prefectures.

 Immigrants mainly from Yan and Qi settled in the former Gojoseon lands and brought with them Chinese culture.
 Among them, the Wang clan, whose ancestor is said to have fled there from Qi in the 2nd century BC, became powerful.

 While the Han dynasty was taken over by Wang Mang, Wang Tiao (王調) started a rebellion and tried to secede from China.
 In 30 AD, the rebellion was stopped by Wang Zun (王遵), whom Emperor Guangwu appointed as governor.
-Lelang came under the direct control of China once again.
+The Han dynasty reasserted its authority over Lelang in the late 1st and 2nd centuries.
 However, the shortage of human resources caused by the turmoil resulted in the abolishment of the seven eastern prefectures.
 The administration was left to the Dongye natives, whose chiefs were conferred as marquises.

 At the end of the Eastern Han dynasty, Gongsun Du, appointed as the Governor of Liaodong in 184, extended his semi-independent domain to the Lelang and Xuantu commanderies.
-His son Gongsun Kang separated the southern half from the Lelang commandery and established the Daifang commandery in 204.
+His son Gongsun Kang separated the southern half from the Lelang commandery and established the Daifang commandery sometime between 204 and 220.
 As a result, the Lelang commandery reverted to its original size.